Facebook Pixel

 Energy Vouchers will continue to be provided through the PayPoint system and residents are also encouraged to provide either an email or mobile phone number when applying to receive their vouchers digitally.

-Through the HSF scheme the City and County Councils will be providing support to all eligible Free School Meals children.
+Through the HSF scheme the City Council will be providing support to all eligible Free School Meals children for May and Summer Holidays.

 Free School Meal vouchers